thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 :::

-## The god of this world - Satan
+## The god of This World - Satan

 In [2 Corinthians 4:4](https://www.biblegateway.com/passage/?search=2%20Corinthians%204%3A4&version=NKJV), the
 Apostle Paul refers to Satan as **the god of this world,** who blinds the minds of people.
 Although God is the Creator of all things, Satan is the god of this world.
 This doesn't mean that Satan has ultimate authority, but rather that he exercises significant influence over a fallen world system that is opposed to God.
-If people simply believed [the gospel, would repent and acknowledge the need for a Saviour](../../jesus/because-he-lives/salvation-and-redemption.md) and [trust Jesus Christ, they would not be in darkness](../../jesus/because-he-lives/i-can-face-tomorrow.md).
+If people simply believed [the gospel, would repent and acknowledge the need for a Savior](../../jesus/because-he-lives/salvation-and-redemption.md) and [trust Jesus Christ, they would not be in darkness](../../jesus/because-he-lives/i-can-face-tomorrow.md).
 Rather they would know the truth and the truth would set them free.